 Listed below are short biographies of people who contributed to the development of Wollongong.

 The entries in this section are the result of research enquiries received by the Illawarra Historical Society.
 They do not seek to be exhaustive but serve as a quick reference.
 Where possible indications are provided to further sources.
+Click on the red text for more information.

 |BLAXLAND, Gregory||Tobacco Growing in Illawarra|